nex3/nex3.github.io/drafts/a-sociable-web.md

 [incredibly dumb].

 [posting jokes]: /blog/in-a-kosher-household-youll/
-[incredibly dumb]: blog/monsterfuckers-when-the/
+[incredibly dumb]: /blog/monsterfuckers-when-the/

 Conversations are also (at least in physical reality) local.
 Even when conversing in a public space or a crowded party, most of the time you're just talking with a small number of people.
 People may drop in and out, but there's no expectation that everyone in the room will hear everything you say.

-Without a doubt, conversation the fundamental building block of human interaction.
+Without a doubt, conversation is the fundamental building block of human interaction.
 Without conversation, you have nothing.
 Silence.
 Void.

 #### ...and Technology

 I see conversation as one of the key failures of the old-school "blogosphere".
-You could post all you want, but there was no way to actually turn those posts into a conversation.
+You could post all you wanted, but there was no way to actually turn those posts into a conversation.
 Comment sections met this need to a degree, but without the ability to make a long-form response to a long-form post *and have the original author actually see it* a culture of back-and-forth never blossomed.